MarekBor1/AiBDlab/README.md

 Marek Borkowski

 ## Notes
 This repository showcases work completed as part of academic coursework.
-Lab13 is a web application project created as part of the course curriculum.